Sony ZV-E1 Camera Review

 • Ergonomics aren't the best.

 The Sony ZV-E1 is great for studio video.
 It can record 10-bit 4:2:2 video internally and supports S-Log 3 to capture a wider dynamic and tonal range in your videos.
-Plenty of other picture profiles exist, including S-Cinetone for a more cinematic look.
+On that front, it performs very well, preserving a wide range of highlight and shadow detail.
+It also has a wide range of preset picture profiles, including S-Cinetone for a more cinematic look.
 No recording time limit means it's good for longer takes, but unfortunately, the camera overheats very quickly.
 Internal battery life is good but not amazing for video, though you can also use an external power supply to extend the battery life.
 Beyond that, the video quality is fantastic.

 Pros